Dan Stoneking: Later career and radio

 Stoneking wrote for the Stillwater Gazette, and had work published by Sports Illustrated.
 In 1985, he was editor of the Post Times newspaper for Canterbury Downs horse racing track.
 In the 1990s, he taught English and mass media at a college in Mexico.

 Personal life and death

 Stoneking married Sarah Parry on July 10, 1965, in Wilmette.
 After visiting Wisconsin, they resided in St. Louis Park, Minnesota.
 His wife was a fellow Northwestern University graduate, then became a school teacher.
 They had a daughter and a son.
-He was also a longtime resident of Saint Paul, and was twice married.
-He coached his daughter playing soccer when they lived in Burnsville.
+He coached his daughter playing soccer when they lived in Burnsville, was also a longtime resident of Saint Paul, and later married Irma Sanchez.

 Stoneking participated in celebrity golf tournaments in the Twin Cities area.
-He once had the personalized license plate "Mr. Puck", had cancer for twelve years, and moved to Chetumal for the last two years of his life, where he died from pneumonia at age 64, on January 29, 2007.
+He once had the personalized license plate "Mr. Puck", had cancer for twelve years, and moved to Chetumal, Mexico, for the last two years of his life, where he died from pneumonia at age 64, on January 29, 2007.